Formalities for UK nationals to enter Mauritius

 Domestic travel to/from Rodrigues

-With effect from 14 July 2014, the documents listed below must be presented at check-in for the identification of passengers travelling by air to and from Rodrigues.
+The documents listed below must be presented at check-in for the identification of passengers travelling by air to and from Rodrigues.
 Foreign nationals proceeding to Rodrigues should also hold a return ticket over and above the following documents:

 Adult passenger (above 18 years)